karakun/karakun.github.io/_posts/2025-02-25-java-enterprise.md

-    the scoped values introduced in earlier versions, this JEP refines the application programming interface (API) for sharing immutable data across methods and threads, thereby promoting more effective data management practices in concurrent applications
+    the scoped values introduced in earlier versions, this JEP refines the application programming interface (API) for sharing immutable data across methods and threads, thereby promoting more effective data management practices in concurrent applications.

-In this article, I\'m excited to give you an overview of the enterprise software landscape and showcase why the evolution of the Java platform makes the JVM such a powerful and useful technology.
+In this article, I'm excited to give you an overview of the enterprise software landscape and showcase why the evolution of the Java platform makes the JVM such a powerful and useful technology.
 It looks at the key considerations and advancements that have shaped the development and